Evaluating LLM-Driven Summarisation of Parliamentary Debates with Computational Argumentation

 We propose an argumentation framework (see §\ref{sec:formalisation}) to represent the arguments made by politicians to oppose or justify specific policy outcomes; i.e., the key provisions contested in the debate.
 This serves two purposes.
-Firstly, it focuses summary evaluations on outcomes.
-To promote parliamentary transparency and democratic participation, good summaries should faithfully communicate the reasoning presented to justify or undermine these outcomes.
+Firstly, it focuses summary evaluations on outcomes, because promoting parliamentary transparency and democratic participation necessitates summaries that faithfully communicate the reasoning presented to justify or undermine these outcomes.
 Secondly, these root proposals provide the shared anchor points for aligning argumentation frameworks from source debates with those extracted from their summaries.
-Following this alignment, we evaluate the faithfulness of a debate summary on the basis of five formal properties outlined in §\ref{sec:formalisation}.
+Following this alignment, we evaluate the faithfulness of a debate summary on the basis of five argumentative metrics introduced in §\ref{sec:formalisation}.

-We ground this evaluation setting with a case-study of debates (and associated LLM-driven summaries) from the European Parliament (EP).
+We ground this evaluation setting with a case-study of debates (and associated LLM-driven summaries) from the European Parliament (EP), which provides a proof-of-concept of our approach.
 Firstly, to demonstrate how these frameworks can be constructed at scale, in §\ref{ssec:argument_mining} we benchmark state-of-the-art argument mining methods on an annotated dataset of arguments from EP debates.
-Secondly, in §\ref{ssec:evaluation}, we apply our methods (alongside established metrics from Natural Language Processing) to a sample of debates to show how our proposed properties can provide a formal and interpretable basis for evaluating debate summaries.
+Secondly, in §\ref{ssec:evaluation}, we apply our methods (alongside established metrics from Natural Language Processing (NLP) to a sample of debates to show how our proposed metrics can provide a formal and interpretable basis for evaluating debate summaries.